Older cars are easy to steal and I’m very attached to my old Mercedes, so I fitted a fuel pump cutoff switch which I hid discreetly under the dash.

 Ignition kill switches also known as a dizzy switch are another option, they are a simple switch fitted in the wire from the distributor to the coil.
 Some cars won’t have a distributor and so the correct wiring may not be obvious.
 You may need to have a wiring diagram handy.

-An ignition kill switch won’t work for more modern vehicles fitted with the CAN network computer controlled system.
-This system was used by most manufacturers from the mid 90s onward.
+An ignition kill switch won’t work for more modern vehicles fitted with the CAN network computer-controlled system.
+This system was used by most manufacturers from the mid-90s onward.
 We call that a modern classic car.

 Battery Kill Switches

 The battery kill switch is an option for older and younger cars.
-It’s available as a manual or remote controlled option, obviously the remote option costing a few extra dollars and a little more work to fit.
+It’s available as a manual or remote-controlled option, obviously the remote option costing a few extra dollars and a little more work to fit.

-The battery kill switch is an effective anti theft solution, and also prevents your vehicle from short circuiting and catching fire.
+The battery kill switch is an effective anti-theft solution, and also prevents your vehicle from short-circuiting and catching fire.

 The basic kill switch kills all power and so you’ll need to readjust your dash clock and radio settings every time you use it.
-More sophisticated kill switches are available that kill power to the starter but allow power to the radio and clock.
+More sophisticated kill switches are available that kills power to the starter but allow power to the radio and clock.

 Battery kill switches are not suitable for late model cars as they need to be connected to a power supply all the time.